Walter Bonatti: Patagonia

 In January 1958 Bonatti was in Patagonia, (Argentina), to participate in a mixed Argentine-Italian expedition in the glaciated mountains of the Southern Patagonian Ice Field.
 The objective was to climb with Carlo Mauri the unclimbed Cerro Torre (3128 m).
 The climb started from the west side of the mountain on 2 February in conditions of fair weather, but the route would prove to be difficult and the climbing equipment (ropes and pitons) insufficient.

 Very likely, the climb itself was above the skills of the best climbers of the time.
 Indeed, the first undisputed and fair climb of Cerro Torre would be achieved only in 1974 by another Italian expedition, after many unsuccessful attempts by other climbers.

 During the same expedition, along with Argentines René Eggmann and Folco Doro Altán, they ascended on 4 February the unclimbed Cerro Mariano Moreno and on 7 February the also unclimbed Cerro Adela.
-In the following days, they concatenated the mountains Cerro Doblado, Cerro Grande, and Cerro Luca (this last one climbed for the first time).
+In the following days, they concatenated the mountains Cerro Ñato, Cerro Doblado, Cerro Grande, and Cerro Luca (this last one climbed for the first time).
 Cerro Luca, in the Group of Cerro Grande, was named by the two climbers after Mauri's son.
 The traverse of the three mountains is currently known as Travesía del Cordón Adela (Cerro Adela traverse).
 This impressive traverse took place only two days after the first ascent of Cerro Mariano Moreno.